finnito/Science/content/11sci/as90940/_index.md

 TODO: Compile questions, mark schedule, worked video and hints into a big web page.
 Use HTML hidden elements, TOC, etc. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details https://gohugo.io/templates/data-templates/
+TODO: Force arrows should start at the centre of mass and go outwards
+TODO: Label the centre of mass as a dot
+TODO: Arrow length should represent magnitude
 -->

 {{< slides >}}